rebsonoliveira/sql-server/samples/features/sql-clr/Curl/README.md

 # CURL in SQL Server using CLR
-SQL Server Database Engine don't have built-in functions that would enable you to send information to some API using `http://` protocol.
-If you would need to call some REST endpoint or a web hook from the T-SQL code, you would need to use `WebClient` or `WebRequest` classes from .Net framework and expose them as T-SQL function or procedure.
+SQL Server Database Engine doesn't have built-in functions that would enable you to send information to some API using `http://` protocol.
+If you need to call some REST endpoint or a web hook from the T-SQL code, you will need to use `WebClient` or `WebRequest` classes from .Net framework and expose them as a T-SQL function or procedure.

-One of the most popular tool for calling API on `http:` endpoints is [curl](https://curl.haxx.se).
+One of the most popular tools for calling an API on `http:` endpoints is [curl](https://curl.haxx.se).
 This code sample demonstrates how to create CLR User-Defined function/procedure that provides CURL-like functionalities in T-SQL.

 > This code exposes minimal CURL functionalities required for the basic demo purposes.
-If you need some advanced features, you can modify the code.
+If you need more advanced features, you can modify the code.

 ### Contents